This SQL allows appending to an existing table with the data from an another table.

 Turn on the SHOWPLAN_XML in SQL and run query to produce the XML.

-Then copy and paste the output XML data into a file and upload to the demo page that uses Justins HTML query plan visualizer library.
+GO Then copy and paste the output XML data into a file and upload to the demo page that uses Justins HTML query plan visualizer library.